Kong/docs.konghq.com/app/docs/0.12.x/getting-started/adding-consumers.md

       --data 'key=ENTER_KEY_HERE'
     ```

-3. ### Verify that your Consumer credentials are valid
+3. ### Verify that your Kongsumer credentials are valid

     We can now issue the following request to verify that the credentials of
     our `Jason` Consumer is valid: